-1. Menu Display Boards.
-Menu displays, not exceeding two square feet in area mounted on a wall or in a window near the main entrance of establishments serving food to customers who eat on the premises.
-For free standing menu display boards, refer to Section 15-2328, Drive-In and Drive-Through Facilities.
+1. Menu displays, not exceeding two square feet in area mounted on a wall or in a window near the main entrance of establishments serving food to customers who eat on the premises.
+For free standing menu display boards, refer to Section 15-2728, Drive-In and Drive-Through Facilities.

-F. Service Stations.
+E. Service Stations.

-- 1. Signs on service station canopies not to exceed 50 square feet on each side. - 2.
+- 1. Signs on service station canopies are not to exceed 50 square feet on each side. - 2.
 Freestanding or monument signs may provide electronic fuel prices.
 A freestanding and/or monument sign that is to be converted to an electronic fuel price sign shall comply with the size requirements and setbacks required by the Development Code. - 3.
 Fuel prices shall be static and shall not be blinking, flashing, continuously changing colors, etc. - 4.
-Prices may change once in a 24 hour period.

-- 5. Only one electronic fuel price is permitted per site. - 6.
+Prices shall not change more than once in a 24 hour period. - 5.
+Only one electronic fuel price sign is permitted per site. - 6.
 Electronic numbers shall not exceed 24 inches in height.

-G. Theaters.
+F. Theaters.

 - 1. Developments containing theaters are allowed one additional pole or monument sign with changeable copy.
 The maximum height is 20 feet and the maximum size is 80 square feet. - 2.
-Theatres may provide additional walls signs that provide show times.
+Theatres may provide additional walls signs.
 Said signs shall not exceed 200 square feet.
-Times may be electronic. - H. Outdoor Scoreboards.
+Show times may be displayed electronically. - G. Outdoor Scoreboards.
 Outdoor scoreboards are allowed in public or private athletic complexes.
-Stationary advertising may not exceed 50 percent of the scoreboard face.
+Size and location shall consider safety and sensitivity to nearby uses (e.g. residential).